esonderegger/web-audio-peak-meter/README.md

 (Note: the markup remains the same as in the basic example)

+## Options

+The following options options are supported (the third parameter of createMeter)

+- dbRange (number): the decibel level of the floor of the metter (default: 48)
+- peakHoldDuration (number - optional): the number, in milliseconds, to hold the peak value before resetting (default: null, meaning never reset)

 ## Local Development

 The minified javascript is built using rollup.
 There's no difference (for now) between the development version and the production version.
 To start a local server for debugging, run: